This is a complete guide covering everything you need to know to set up and create your branded website.

 - Squarespace only has a limited amount of things you can do to optimize for page speed, which is a major ranking factor for Google.

-Overall, if you are planning to have a smaller, simple site just for your photography work and a couple blogs with some technical optimizations here and there, then Squarespace is not a bad option.
+Overall, if you are planning to have a smaller, simple site just for your photography work and a couple of blogs with some technical optimizations here and there, then Squarespace is not a bad option.

-I believe, however, if SEO will matter to you so you can drive more traffic, customize your site, and increase scale, WordPress is still the better option to begin with.
+I believe, however, that if SEO will matter to you so you can drive more traffic, customize your site, and increase scale, WordPress is still the better option to begin with.

 - Wix does not support an hreflang tag which helps with multilingual SEO.
 If you have a small site and are catering to a US market, this is not a major issue.